On average, powdered cocaine will cost between $93 to $163 per gram of powder cocaine. A single gram yields between 10 to 20 uses.

 The U.S. Drug Enforcement Administration (DEA) reports that an estimated 90 percent of imported cocaine comes from Colombia.

-Street prices for cocaine and freebase (crack) cocaine can vary depending on where the drug has come from and where you live in the United States—i.e. on the east coast in New York, or on the west coast in states like Washington or California.
+Street prices for cocaine and freebase (crack) cocaine can vary depending on where the drug has come from and where you live in the United States—e.g., on the East Coast in New York, or on the West Coast in states such as Washington or California.

 Drug dealers may offer varying rates for cocaine based on their own supply, demand, and purity.

-Have Cocaine Costs Gone Up During The Coronavirus Pandemic?
+Did Cocaine Costs Go Up During The Coronavirus Pandemic?

 According to a report from the United Nations, there are many countries that have reported drug shortages at the street level.
 This has led to greater stockpiling of drugs.

-However, there is also evidence to suggest that the cultivation of coca plants, and therefore the drug cocaine, may increase post-pandemic.
+However, there is also evidence to suggest that the cultivation of coca plants may increase post-pandemic.

-For more information about cocaine addiction treatment options and how to find a treatment facility near you, call our helpline today.
+For more information about cocaine addiction treatment options and how to find an addiction treatment facility that will address your needs, contact our team today.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.